-Joe is a boy who entered my sixthgrade class with a rap sheet as long as Randy Johnson's All-Star pitching arm.
+Joe is a boy who entered my sixth-grade class with a rap sheet as long as Randy Johnson's All-Star pitching arm.
 "He won't read."
 "Troublemaker."
 "He's ADHD; probably LD."
-Though Joe resisted and even refused to do much of the work in my class, he did enthusiastically read several texts: Roll of Thunder Hear My Cry (Taylor), The Incredible Journey, (Burnford), almanacs, collections of weird and wonderful facts like Dragon Bones and Dinosaur Eggs (Bausum and Andrews).
+Though Joe resisted and even refused to do much of the work in my class, he did enthusiastically read several texts: Roll of Thunder Hear My Cry (Taylor), The Incredible Journey (Burnford), almanacs, and collections of weird and wonderful facts like Dragon Bones and Dinosaur Eggs (Bausum and Andrews).
 It left me thinking: what textual features were the ones that engaged Joe and my other reluctant readers?
 Since there were some things they would read with enjoyment, was there a magic key I could use to pick open the lock of resistance and turn them all on to reading?

-Michael Smith and I recently found that though there are features of texts that tend to engage boys, I have probably spent many years asking the wrong question (See our new book Reading Don't Fix No Chevys, Heinemann, 2002).
+Michael Smith and I recently found that though there are features of texts that tend to engage boys, I have probably spent many years asking the wrong question (see our new book Reading Don't Fix No Chevys, Heinemann, 2002).
 The reason certain text types (like nonfiction) and features of texts (visuals) tend to engage boys has much less to do with the text itself, and much more to do with the connection these features encourage readers to make to the world.
 Certain text features are more applicable and easily connected to the lives of students, and that's the reason boys tend to enjoy texts with these features.
 The ability to see oneself and one's concerns in a text, and to take the substance of one's reading to the world were significant contributors to engagement and to achieving "flow" (Csikszentmihalyi, 1990) — a total immersion in the immediate experience of reading.
 Indeed, this kind of immersion is the most basic fact of engaged reading.

 Since the conditions of a flow experience assist readers, we need to consider teaching tools that encourage this.
 Drama in education offers a variety of just such inquiry-driven, action-oriented instructional strategies.
 Despite the research supporting the use of these strategies, they are rarely used by American teachers.
-Here are ways in which we used drama strategies to support student inquiry projects in ways that engaged especially boys — but girls too--with reading and writing.
+Here are ways in which we used drama strategies to support student inquiry projects in ways that engaged especially boys — but girls too — with reading and writing.

 In the Hotseat

 In this technique students take on a role representing a character, expert, or perspective on the issue being studied.
 They brainstorm what they know about what this character would know and feet.
 Then a student is put on the hotseat (though he or she may be able to get help from a group of other students playing the lifeline or brain), and is interviewed, interrogated, or worked with by other students in a role that is seeking to learn from or help the hotseated character.
 For instance, when reading Cod by Mark Kurlansky, students were asked to play a role (e.g. author, character, expert, environmentalist, fisherman, lobster) and then interact in some fashion.
 In hotseat, students need to know who they are, and then confer with other students to consolidate their knowledge and perspectives on the issue at hand (e.g. How would an environmentalist feel about the diminishing stocks of fish in the Atlantic Ocean?
 How would an environmentalist interpret the data and stories in Cod?).
 The rest of the class also needs a role (e.g. that of the press, of a presidential commission, of anyone who has a need to know or express information).

-The word tableau derives from the French word for visual presentation, and in enactment this can be done in a variety of ways with the body or a combination of bodies.
+By the end of our survival unit, students created tableaux.
+The word "tableau" derives from the French word for visual presentation, and in enactment this can be done in a variety of ways with the body or a combination of bodies.
 Tableau (singular) generally means a frozen scene or pose that captures a physical, psychological, or emotional relationship.
 The technique can be adapted to include some movement, speaking, and other features, or several tableau can be strung together to form "tableaux" (plural) to give several key events or points from a text.

 I had my students create physical statues that visually or symbolically expressed the main ideas and themes of their reading to other groups.
 The statues could be unfrozen and asked to speak.